By Janice Jones |Last updated November 14, 2019

 A long car ride, a plane flight, or just a ride around the block can be stressful to a new puppy who has never experienced these events.
 A puppy not eating may be responding to motion sickness.

 Children, other pets, new sights, sounds, smells and tastes in the new home also add to this stress.
 Stress, even if it is "good" stress is still stress.
+Do you know what stress looks like in a dog?
+Learn to recognize stress in your puppy.

 Consider a typical scenario: